 The Tokyo Metropolitan Gymnasium will be the table tennis venue, after hosting gymnastics and water polo at Tokyo 1964.
 Modern and well-maintained, it attracts 1.6 million people annually who practice sport and exercise.
 Facilities include a 10,000-capacity main arena, a sub-arena and a well-equipped fitness training room.

 Yoyogi National Stadium

 The Yoyogi National Stadium will be the handball venue.
-This world famous building, with its high-tension suspended roof and rich sculptural reliefs, was designed by Kenzo Tange for swimming and basketball during the Tokyo 1964 Olympic Games.
+This world famous building, with its high-tension suspended roof and rich sculptural reliefs, was designed by Kenzo Tange for swimming and basketball during the 1964 Olympic Games.
 It remains a highly-regarded and highly-adaptable Olympic legacy.
 This venue is situated next to the beautiful forest of the Meiji Jingu Shrine and Yoyogi Park, another 1964 legacy.

 The Nippon Budokan is to judo what Wimbledon is to tennis.
 Site of the first Olympic judo competition, this venue is a major legacy of Tokyo 1964 and regularly stages budo (Japanese martial arts) as well as concerts and other events.
-It is the ideal place to host judo for the Tokyo 2020 Games.
+It is the ideal place to host judo as well as karate for the Tokyo 2020 Games.
 Uniquely Japanese in character, the Nippon Budokan will provide an outstanding experience for both competitors and spectators.

 Imperial Palace Garden